-While you can play on artificial grass the time of year, during the hot summer when it is exposed to the sun for the majority of the day, it can become quite hot and uncomfortable.
-It is not uncommon for the temperature of artificial grass a surface to be 37° warmer than the air temperature around it.
+While you can play on artificial grass during the time of year, during the hot summer when it is exposed to the sun for the majority of the day, it can become quite hot and uncomfortable.
+It is not uncommon for the temperature of artificial grass surfaces to be 37° warmer than the air temperature around it.

 Runoff is a major concern with artificial grass as any chemicals that are in the product can easily be taken to water sources.
 Hard rainstorms are a problem as they can cause a lot of water runoff that may potentially be toxic.

-Some medical experts believe that there is enough lead in the artificial grass to be incredibly damaging, especially to children.
+Some medical experts believe that there is enough lead in artificial grass to pose health hazards, especially to children.
 They state that the amount of lead in the product is enough to cause decreased development, mental retardation, and even death with prolonged exposure.

 Asthmatics will most likely struggle to breathe after playing on artificial grass for an extended period of time due to its effects on asthma.